ubernostrum/django-registration/docs/quickstart.rst

 Users could then register accounts by visiting the URL `/accounts/register/`.

+The following URL names are defined by `django_registration.backends.one_step.urls`:

+* `django_registration_register` is the account-registration view.

+* `django_registration_complete` is the post-registration success
+  message.

+* `django_registration_disallowed` is a message indicating registration is not currently permitted.

 This URLconf will also configure the appropriate URLs for the rest of the built-in `django.contrib.auth` views (log in, log out, password reset, etc.).